Your 2 Week Old Baby – Development, Milestones & Care

 At times, the tear duct of a baby could be blocked, causing the eyes to fill with water occasionally.
 This is not a condition to worry about unless there seem to be signs of an eye infection.
 In such a case, your doctor might recommend baby safe eye drops.

-A cough and cold could plague a young baby too, and advanced medication is rarely required for it.
+Cough and cold could plague a young baby too, and advanced medication is rarely required for it.
 In case the fever aggravates or breathing problems ensue, the doctor will take appropriate measures to resolve it.

 Previous Week: 1 Week Old Baby